andrew/ultimate-awesome/README.md

 - [awesome-shopify](https://github.com/LeCoupa/awesome-shopify) - 👩‍🎓👨‍🎓 Must-read articles, videos and books for store owners, app and theme developers.
 - [awesome-oscal](https://github.com/oscal-club/awesome-oscal) - A list of tools, blog posts, and other resources that further the use and adoption of OSCAL standards.
 - [awesome-vietnamese](https://github.com/virusvn/awesome-vietnamese) - Open source by Vietnamese people.
+- [Awesome_Multimodel_LLM](https://github.com/Atomic-man007/Awesome_Multimodel_LLM) - Awesome_Multimodel is a curated GitHub repository that provides a comprehensive collection of resources for Multimodal Large Language Models (MLLM).
+It covers datasets, tuning techniques, in-context learning, visual reasoning, foundational models, and more.
+Stay updated with the latest advancement.
 - [awesome-simd](https://github.com/awesome-simd/awesome-simd) - A curated list of awesome SIMD frameworks, libraries and software.
 - [awesome-design-language-system](https://github.com/DragorWW/awesome-design-language-system) - List of awesome resources about digital design system.
 - [awesome-linux-apps](https://github.com/harrytran103/awesome-linux-apps) - 🚀 A list of awesome applications for 🐧 Linux distributions.
+- [awesome-cloudops](https://github.com/Noovolari/awesome-cloudops) - A curated list of tools and best practices for CloudOps.
 - [awesome-pinoy-made](https://github.com/OSSPhilippines/awesome-pinoy-made) - A collection of libraries, and open-source projects lead by Filipino authors/maintainers.
 - [awesome-magento](https://github.com/sunel/awesome-magento) - A curated list of bookmarks, packages, tutorials, videos and other cool resources from the Magento ecosystem.
 - [awesome-ibmcloud](https://github.com/victorshinya/awesome-ibmcloud) - A curated list of awesome IBM Cloud SDKs, open source repositories, tools, blogs and other resources.